magnuskahr/P2P-Eksamensnoter/Security & Privacy for P2P.md

 #### Tarzan

-Tarzan is a Peer-to-Peer anonymous network overlay, where every peer is also a mixer.
+The tarzan system is a decentralized, distributed onion system that enables client applications to seamlessly direct traffic through an anonymous network at the transport layer.
+Users can direct their traffic into a tunnel through the network peers, so the packets exiting the tunnel cannot be traced back to the original sender, even in the face of substantial networkwide traffic analysis.
 Being that it is a P2P network, it can contains thousand of peers, making it practically impossible to block them all; thus that wont be a problem any more.

 > * **Tarzan goals**
 > * `P2P, all are mixer`